 Now may He who supplies seed to the sower,

 God provides seed to the sower.
 God is the source for the money the believer gives.
 This phrase and the next may be an allusion to Isaiah 55:10.

 God’s grace gives bread to the poor.
-The idea here is that the believer does not here sow his seed for his life’s necessities; this seed does not multiply.
+The idea is that the believer does not here sow his seed for his life’s necessities; this seed does not multiply.
 God wants the Christian to have his needs met, but that is not the point here.
-However, the money given beyond one’s necessities is to give on the grace principle.
+However, the money given beyond one’s necessities is given on the grace principle.

 supply and multiply the seed you have sown

-God will bless the Corinthian church for their act of giving to the poor in Jerusalem.
-He will not only “supply” for their need but “multiply” their capacity.
+God would bless the Corinthian church for their act of giving to the poor in Jerusalem.
+He would not only “supply” for their need but “multiply” their capacity.
 Only what the believer gives is multiplied.
 The more money he gives, the more money God supplies for him.
-Thus, God multiplies the believer’s giving, that is, the seed sown for others.
-He does not multiply the funds kept for himself.
+Thus, God multiplies the believer’s giving; that is, the seed sown for others.
+He does not multiply the funds kept for oneself.

 and increase the fruits [harvest] of your righteousness [open handedness],

 God will reward those who give to those in need.
-There is no reason to fear that the Corinthian generosity will cause want in their lives.
+There was no reason to fear that the Corinthian generosity would cause want in their lives.
 Those who sow righteousness will enlarge their harvest.
 This phrase may be an allusion to Hosea 10:12.

 while you are enriched in everything for all liberality [generosity],